BranchMetrics/android-branch-deep-linking-attribution/README.md

 "finished_level_ten"
 ```

-## Generate Tracked, Deep Linking URLs (pass data across install and open)
+## Generate Tracked, Deep Linking URLs (Pass Data Across Install and Open)

-### Shortened links
+### Shortened Links

 There are a bunch of options for creating these links.
 You can tag them for analytics in the dashboard, or you can even pass data to the new installs or opens that come from the link click.
 How awesome is that?
 You need to pass a callback for when you link is prepared (which should return very quickly, ~ 50 ms to process).

-For more details on how to create links, see the [Branch link creation guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/url-creation-guide.md)
+For more details on how to create links, see the [Branch link creation guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/url-creation-guide.md).

+####Method

 ```java
 // associate data with a link